Hurstville: Development

 A dam with a roadway on top was constructed on the Cooks River at Tempe in 1839.
 In 1843, the road that was to become known as Forest Road was extended from the dam to a hand-winched punt in Lugarno.
 On the other side of the river, the road continued all the way to Wollongong; however, it was only suitable for travellers on horseback.
 The new road opened up the Hurstville region and created a settlement at Bottle Forest, now known as Heathcote.

 In 1850, the Lord Forest estate was purchased by Michael Gannon (1800–61), who subdivided it into small farms along what is now Croydon Road and three larger farms that were purchased by Dent, Peake, and Ibbotson.
 The area became known as Gannon's Forest.
 The land originally granted to Robert Townson was purchased by John Connell in 1830 and, following his death in 1849, the estate was inherited by his grandsons, Elias Pearson Laycock and John Connell Laycock.

 The Gannon's Forest post office opened in 1881.
 The local school was named "Hurstville" by School Inspector MacIntyre when it was established in 1876.
 When the railway station opened on 15 October 1884, it took the name Hurstville, from the school.
 Hurstville municipality was incorporated in 1887 and, in 1988, Hurstville was declared a city.
 The Centenary Bakery on Forest Road is a historic building that has been preserved and once housed a museum.
 The St George Regional Museum is now located in another historic building in MacMahon Street.

 The Hurstville train crash on 3 August 1920 resulted in five people killed and fifty injured.
 It involved the collision of two steam trains, one arriving from Central Railway Station, which plunged into the back of the other, which was stationary at Hurstville railway station, bound for Sutherland.

 Hurstville's residential developments are a mixture of low-density housing, medium-density flats, and high-density apartment buildings.

 Economy

 Hurstville is the central business district of the St George area.
 It is a large, multiethnic suburb with a multitude of commercial buildings and high-rise residential buildings dominating the skyline.

-The commercial area is centered on the main street, Forest Road, on the northern side of Hurstville railway station.
+The commercial area is centred on the main street, Forest Road, on the northern side of Hurstville railway station.
 Forest Road is the main shopping street which features branches of many retail shops as well as numerous banks (Commonwealth, ANZ, National Australia Bank, Westpac, St George, HSBC, Bank of China) and other financial institutions.
 The commercial developments also extend to surrounding streets concentrated from Queens Road to The Avenue and on the southern side of Hurstville Railway station, around Ormonde Parade.
 The commercial developments extend further along Forest Road, west towards Penshurst and east towards Bexley.